psugrg/cmproj-snippet/README.md

 It uses the `./.clang-format` file containing the style configuration.
 The code formatting operation will not be triggered by build but can be manually/automatically triggered by the IDE.

-### Install clang-format
-This step is necessary only if *SDEN* is not used.

-Run `sudo apt install clang-format` on debian-like distributions.

 ### Configuration in VS Code
 Hit `Ctrl+Shift+P` and search for `Open User Settings`.
 Search for `format` and select `Editor: Format On Save`.